Table of contents

 Mental Healthcare Today

-Digital therapy is rapidly disrupting the way leaders approach workplace healthcare and employee wellness.
-Today, the biggest digital therapy trends are dominated by the concept of accessible, personalized care.
-With an increasing number of industries aiming to deliver smarter workplace health strategies and patient-centred solutions, there should be no doubt in what digital therapy can do for workplace mental health and wellness practices.
+Digital mental health is rapidly disrupting the way leaders approach workplace healthcare and employee wellness.
+Today, the biggest digital mental health trends are dominated by the concept of accessible, personalized care.
+With an increasing number of industries aiming to deliver smarter workplace health strategies and patient-centred solutions, there should be no doubt in what digital mental health can do for workplace mental health and wellness practices.

-Digital therapy arose largely out of necessity and the need for people to access care previously only available to those who could afford it, even with an employee benefits plan.
+Digital mental health arose largely out of necessity and the need for people to access care previously only available to those who could afford it, even with an employee benefits plan.

 In Canada and the US, public health and workplace policies are failing despite our system’s best efforts to deliver resources when needed.
 Currently, over 90% of support and resources cater to physical illness instead of mental illness, alarming given the steady rise in mental health disability claims.
 Doctors, clinicians, medical staff, and case managers aren’t trained or equipped to handle the rising numbers of diseases caused by stress and anxiety.
 These are signs of a significant literacy and skills gap within our healthcare systems and the agents who provide care.